DPA + FHA Loan in Arizona — 2026 Guide

 Home Plus (statewide AZ)

 Arizona Department of Housing's flagship program.
-Provides 1% to 5% of the loan amount in down payment assistance, depending on the pricing tier you choose.
+Provides up to 4% of the loan amount in down payment assistance, or up to 5% for Active Duty and Veterans.
+Structured as a forgivable, deferred soft second with no monthly payment.
 Works with FHA primary mortgages.
-Income cap typically $112-$130K in 2026 depending on tier.
+Borrower income cap $155,386 ($146,503 when paired with an FHA, VA, USDA, or conventional HFA loan) for 2026.
 Credit score 640+.
 Covers down payment and partial closing costs.
 Available in all Arizona counties.

 Home in Five Advantage (Maricopa County only)